Harnack inequality for non-local Schr\"odinger operators: Potential Theory for

 Therefore we have that

 In the second line above, we have used \eqref{propu1} and in the last but one line we have used \eqref{ubd}.
-This finishes the proof of the proposition. \end{proof} We now have all the ingredients to state and prove the following Uniform Boundary Harnack Principle (BHP). \begin{theorem} Let $B$ be a fixed ball, with characteristics $R_1,$ and $M_1$ as above.
-Let $Q\in\partial B,$ and $r \in (0, R_1).$ Suppose that $u$ is a non-negative function in $\mathbb{R}^d,$ being $\mathcal L$-harmonic in $B\cap B(Q, r),$ and vanishing continuously on $B^c\cap B(Q, r).$ Then, there exists a positive constant $c_1\equiv c_1(\alpha, d, R_1, M_1)$ such that
+This finishes the proof of the proposition. \end{proof} We now have all the ingredients to state and prove the following Uniform Boundary Harnack Principle (BHP). \begin{theorem} Let $B$ be a fixed ball with characteristics $R_1,$ and $M_1$ as above.
+There exists a positive constant $c_1\equiv c_1(\alpha, d, R_1, M_1)$ such that for $Q\in\partial B,$ $r \in (0, R_1),$ and any non-negative function $u$ on $\mathbb{R}^d,$ that is $\mathcal L$-harmonic in $B\cap B(Q, r),$ and vanishing continuously on $B^c\cap B(Q, r),$ we have

-\end{theorem} \begin{proof} By the Harnack principle and a chain argument it is sufficient to prove the inequality for $x, y \in B\cap B(Q, rr_0/8).$ We recall that $r_0 = \frac{R_1}{4(1 + M_1^2)}.$ For any $r\in (0,R_1]$ and $y\in B\cap B(Q, rr_0/8),$ let $Q_y$ be the point so that $\mid y - Q_y\mid = \delta_B(y)$ and let $y_0 = Q_y + \frac{r}{8}\frac{(y- Q_y)}{\mid y- Q_y\mid }.$ Choose a smooth function $\phi:\mathbb{R}^{d-1}\rightarrow\mathbb{R}$ satisfying $\phi(0) = \nabla\phi(0) = 0,$ and $\mid \nabla\phi(x) - \nabla\phi(y)\leq M_1\mid x-y\mid $ and an orthonormal coordinate system $\mbox{CS} \equiv CS_Q$ with its origins at $Q_y$ so that $B(Q_y, R_1)\cap B = \{y = (y_d, \tilde y)\in B(0, R_1) \mbox{in CS} : y_d > \phi(\tilde y)\}.$ In the above coordinate system $\tilde y = 0,$ and $y_0 = (0, r/8).$ For $a_1, a_2 >0$ define Then it is easy to see that $D(2, 2)\subset B\cap B(Q, r/2).$ Since $u$ is a harmonic function in $B\cap B(Q, r)$ and vanishes continuously in $B^c\cap B(Q, r),$ it is regular harmonic in $B\cap B(Q, r/2)$ and hence also in $D(2, 2)$ (c.f, Lemma $4.2$ \cite{cskv}).
+\end{theorem} \begin{proof} By the Harnack principle and a chain argument it is sufficient to prove the inequality for $x, y \in B\cap B(Q, rr_0/8).$ We recall that $r_0 = \frac{R_1}{4(1 + M_1^2)}.$ For any $r\in (0,R_1]$ and $y\in B\cap B(Q, rr_0/8),$ let $Q_y$ be the point so that $\mid y - Q_y\mid = \delta_B(y)$ and let $y_0 = Q_y + \frac{r}{8}\frac{(y- Q_y)}{\mid y- Q_y\mid }.$ Choose a smooth function $\phi:\mathbb{R}^{d-1}\rightarrow\mathbb{R}$ satisfying $\phi(0) = \nabla\phi(0) = 0,$ and $\mid \nabla\phi(x) - \nabla\phi(y)\leq M_1\mid x-y\mid $ and an orthonormal coordinate system $\mbox{CS} \equiv CS_Q$ with its origins at $Q_y$ so that $B(Q_y, R_1)\cap B = \{y = (y_d, \tilde y)\in B(0, R_1) \mbox{in CS} : y_d > \phi(\tilde y)\}.$ In the above coordinate system $\tilde y = 0,$ and $y_0 = (0, r/8).$ For $a_1, a_2 >0$ define Then it is easy to see that $D(2, 2)\subset B\cap B(Q, r/2).$ Since $u$ is a harmonic function in $B\cap B(Q, r)$ and vanishes continuously in $B^c\cap B(Q, r),$ it is regular harmonic in $B\cap B(Q, r/2)$ and hence also in $D(2, 2)$ (c.f.
+Lemma $4.2$ \cite{cskv}).
 Thus by the Harnack inequality we have

 where in the last line, we used \eqref{propl}.
 Let $w$ be the point with coordinates $(\tilde 0, rr_0/16).$ Then observe that there is a positive number $\eta\equiv\eta(M_1, \delta_0, r_0)\in (0, 1)$ such that $B(w, \eta rr_0/16)\in D(1,1).$ By the Levy system formula,